• Home

 Big questions and some initial answers

 At the start of the last lesson you will have seen some big questions that we have already begun to address.
 We know that land ownership in the Middle Ages was both a source of power (feudalism) and a cause of war.
 We have learnt that armies were relatively small in 1066.
 William's invasion force was somewhere between 7000 -10,000 men.
 When allied forces crossed the channel for D-Day in 1944 they had around 150,000 soldiers.
 Why do you think armies were relatively small?
 We have learnt that soldiers only had to fight for a certain number of days in the year and that new techniques or technology can be important to the outcome of war.
 For example, William's use of mounted knights were critically important to the outcome of the battle in 1066.
 We have seen that wars can be important turning points in history that can have a significant long-term impact of peoples' lives (e.g. English language).
 Finally, we have understood that God was very important to medieval people.
-William's conquest of England was justified because Harold broke a holy promise and the church played an important role in encouraging people to believe that William has the right to rule England.
+William's conquest of England was justified because Harold broke a holy promise (he swore on holy relics) and the church played an important role in encouraging people to believe that William has the right to rule England.
 In our second case study we are going to see how religion - not for the last time - can be an important cause of war.

 Heritage Object - Krak des Chevaliers castle, Syria